Thursday, May 30, 2024

 I almost couldn't bring myself to exhibit this one.
 But I did.
 Mea Culpa.

-Bird and Branch (Acrylic on Literal Canvas.
-Like Book Bag Canvas)
+Bird and Branch (Acrylic on Canvas.
+Literal Canvas.
+Like Maybe This Is A Canvas Book Bag On A Wooden Frame)

 This thing makes my eyes hurt.
 I have no fucking idea what is going on here.
 Maybe this was a first attempt at stretching a canvas?
 The branch, for all its dimensionlessness and boring uniform brownness, isn't bad if judging by its shape alone.
 The bird is…what?…the Woodstock Bird or something?
 Unfinished fake phony First Grader leaves.
 This is unnerving!